enirevlow/bw-api-docs/docs/Getting-Started/Understanding-The-API.md

 For more information see https://www.npmjs.com/package/semver.

 #### white_list
-Whitelisting URLs.
+Add every remote URL that you are using to the whitelist.

 #### htmlroot
-If you are working with a remote site then you can set the HtmlRoot to "."
+Root to your html resources.

 ### Example
 ```